aaroncthompson/discordstuffv2/README.md

 Github: https://github.com/aaroncthompson/discordstuffv2

-DISCLAIMER: This is a random repository from some guy with code that may or may not do what that guy claims it does.
-It would be extremely foolish to hand out the permissions that bots running this code require.
+**DISCLAIMER**: This is a random repository from some guy with code that may or may not do what that guy claims it does.
+It would be extremely foolish to hand out the permissions that bots running this code would require.

 ## Required permissions
 WIP, but I can tell you it sure as heck doesn't need Administrator.